Going places with people: Remembering masterchef Australia Judge Jock Zonfrillo

-In this interview originally published by Travel + Leisure India & South Asia, MasterChef Australia judge Zonfrillo discusses his approach to cooking, his commitment to prioritising mental health in the kitchen, and future plans for exploring Indian cuisine.
+In this interview originally published by Travel + Leisure India & South Asia, MasterChef Australia judge Zonfrillo discussed his approach to cooking, his commitment to prioritising mental health in the kitchen, and future plans for exploring Indian cuisine.
 As we remember Jock Zonfrillo and his immense contributions to the world of food, his words serve as a testament to his remarkable legacy.
-By Bayar Jain

 Jock Zonfrillo, the Scottish-born chef and restaurateur, left an indelible mark on the culinary world before his untimely passing.
 From doing dishes in his teenage years to becoming a head chef at age 22 and eventually becoming a judge on MasterChef Australia, Zonfrillo’s passion for food was evident in everything he did.